Lifeproof vs Otterbox: Which is better to protect your phone from hazards and accidents whilst hiking, riding, or climbing in the great outdoors?

 Sometimes what stands between you and a broken phone is your ability to grip it tightly.
 While the Speck CandyShell has a funky, unique look, its grooves and pattern provide functional advantages.

 The phone is also made from military-grade materials and has been drop-tested to assert its capabilities.
 It’s multi-layered design is able to absorb shock to resist intense impacts.
-A raised bevel prevents the screen from being scratched while adding minimal bulk.
+A raised bevel prevents the screen from being scratched while adding minimal bulk (screen protector).